Getting started: In the browser

 Methodologies

-It is also worth noting that currently CO2.js uses the Sustainable Web Design model as the default when calculating carbon emissions.a Check out the Methodologies for calculating website carbon page to learn more about both models.
+It is also worth noting that currently CO2.js uses the Sustainable Web Design Model as the default when calculating carbon emissions.a Check out the Methodologies for calculating website carbon page to learn more about both models.

 Learning goals